-Week 14: Re-Setting the Scene: Russia's Invasion of Ukraine and its Global Ramifications
+Week 15, November 30: Re-Setting the Scene: Russia's War on Ukraine and its Global Ramifications

-- Gershman C. A Fight for Democracy: Why Ukraine Matters, World Affairs, Vol. 177, No. 6 (March / April 2015), pp. 47-56. - Hall Gardner H. The Russian annexation of Crimea: regional and global ramifications.
-European Politics and Society, 17:4 (2016), 490-505. - Krastev I., Leonard M. The Crisis of European Security: What Europeans Think About the War in Ukraine, Policy Brief from the European Council on Foreign Relations, February 2022. - Aslund A., Haring M., Taylor W.B., Herbst J.E., Fried D., Vershbow A. Biden and Ukraine: A Strategy for the New Administration, Issue Brief.
+- Greminger T., Vestner T. The Russia-Ukraine War's Implications for Global Security: A First Multi-Issue Analysis.
+Geneva Centre for Security Policy, August 2022. - Krastev I., Leonard M. The Crisis of European Security: What Europeans Think About the War in Ukraine, Policy Brief from the European Council on Foreign Relations, February 2022. - Aslund A., Haring M., Taylor W.B., Herbst J.E., Fried D., Vershbow A. Biden and Ukraine: A Strategy for the New Administration, Issue Brief.
 Atlantic Council, March 2021.